JuanNovas/RPG-50-Discord-bot/docs/Commands.md

 ![To do](images/commands/todo.PNG)

 ### /raid
-Waits for another player/players to join and fight against a very strong boss.
+Waits for another player/players to join and fight against a very strong enemy.
 Level 10 required.

 ![To do](images/commands/todo.PNG)